webplatform/docs/css/properties/top/index.md

 .absolutely-positioned-within-body {
   /**
-   * Here, the nearest positioned anscestor does not exist, hence
+   * Here, the nearest positioned ancestor does not exist, hence
    * the coordinate system reference becomes the initial containing block,
    * i.e. the `body`.
    */